 It may be beneficial for those involved in child custody cases to hire a qualified child custody attorney, particularly if the child's other parent also has legal representation.
-This section includes an article explaining how a lawyer can help with you achieve your custody or visitation goals, along with access to a directory of custody and visitation attorneys in your state, county, city or metropolitan area.
+This section includes an article explaining how a lawyer can help you achieve your custody or visitation goals, along with access to a directory of custody and visitation attorneys in your state, county, city, or metropolitan area.
 Additionally, you will find general information to help you get the most out of using an attorney, like details on how fee agreements work, legal fees, and other matters related to hiring lawyers.

 Using an Attorney for Custody or Visitation: Overview